pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 Application:

-For the only-full-group-check of building phase, after getting the FD as illustrated in the last subchapter, we can easily identify the select list that t1.a are equivalent to the group-by column t2.a, count(t2.b) are strictly functional dependent on group-by column t2.a and t.c are definitely constant after the filter is passed.
-So only full group check is valid here.
-For more sophisticated cases with recursive sub-queries, maintenance work of this kind of FD architecture will be automatically and reasonable when we're just pulling the request from the top node of the entire logical plan tree, all things are naturally.
+For the only-full-group-by check of building phase, after getting the FD as illustrated in the last subchapter, we can easily identify from the select list that t1.a is equivalent to the group-by column t2.a, count(t2.b) is strictly functional dependent on group-by column t2.a and t.c is definitely constant after the filter is passed.
+So it can pass only-full-group-by check here.
+For more sophisticated cases with recursive sub-queries, maintenance work of this kind of FD architecture will be automatical and reasonable because we're just pulling the request from the top node of the entire logical plan tree, and all things happen naturally.

 #### How to integrate function dependency with TiDB arch